 Our Code of Conduct, which is applicable throughout the Group, provides guidance for our employees in the event of legal and ethical challenges in their daily work.
 It embodies the Group values of customer focus, top performance, creating value, renewability, respect, responsibility and sustainability.
 All employees are equally responsible for adhering to these principles.

 International conventions, regulations and internal rules are also key guidelines for our conduct.
 Through the “Declaration on Social Rights and Industrial Relationships at Volkswagen” (Volkswagen Social Charter), the Charter on Labor Relations, the Charter on Temporary Work and the Charter on Vocational Education and Training, we also profess our commitment to fundamental human rights, labor standards and principles.

 Strategic stakeholder management

-In 2014, we used the results of the comprehensive stakeholder questionnaires from brands and companies to identify these key issues.
+In 2015, we used the results of the comprehensive stakeholder questionnaires from brands and companies to identify key issues.
 In order to systematically prioritize the issues identified, we evaluate them using the latest international sustainability studies and benchmark them against the guidelines and conventions that Volkswagen is committed to.
 Internal bodies that also involve all brands and regions discuss and evaluate the key issues.
 These discussions center around three main criteria:

 - the expectations of stakeholders,